Daniel-Parke/Battery_Thermal_Model/readme.md

 - [X] Ability to model customizable time intervals ranging from 1s - 1m over long periods of time.
 Current model is limited to only 1m intervals
 - [X] Refactor Battery Thermal Model to work with numba acceleration
 - [X] Add ability to add custom dynamic load in addition to constant static load
-- [ ] Conversion of J to Wh built in to enable easier analysis
-- [ ] Class based implementation for easier model runtime configuration
+- [X] Class based implementation for easier model runtime configuration
 - [ ] Streamlit app to allow for easier user input to change model parameters, as well as displaying results

 ## Prerequisites